oseiagm/african-names/README.md

-#Adding the .dic file to your Microsoft Word, PowerPoint and Outlook
+# Adding the .dic file to your Microsoft Word, PowerPoint and Outlook

-#Microsoft Word
+## Microsoft Word

-#WINDOWS
+### WINDOWS
-1. Unzip the downloaded zip file and copy the file named ‘reclaimyourname.dic’
+1. Unzip the downloaded zip file and copy the file named ‘AfricanNames.dic’
 2. Paste this file into a memorable folder on your desktop or in your documents
 3. Open Microsoft Word
 4. Go to File > Options > Proofing